johanzvrskovec/shru/README.md

 SHared R Utilities for behavioural genomics and beyond

 Includes the previous semPlate package utilities for generating path diagrams from fitted SEM model results.

+## Included utilities
+- Supermunge: A function to munge (QC, harmonise to reference) GWAS summary statistics or generic text based table-like genetic variant file data, like .bim files for example.
+Parses tab-separated files or inline data frames.
+Can impute missing variant information using the novel LD-IMP method.
+Can lift-over genetic coordinates to new coordinates by using a UCSC chain file.

+- Semplate: Various functions for parsing and visualising SEM data, Genomic SEM in particular.